dbogatic/crypto_wallet/README.md

     ` command = f" ./derive -g  --mnemonic='{mnemonic_phrase}' --coin='{which_coin}' --numderive=3  --cols=path,address,privkey,pubkey --format=json " `

-* The command will return our keys depending on the crypto we selected (which-coin) in [wallet_multi.py](https://github.com/dbogatic/crypto_wallet/blob/main/wallet_multi.py) python file.
+* The command will return our keys depending on the crypto we selected (which_coin) in [wallet_multi.py](https://github.com/dbogatic/crypto_wallet/blob/main/wallet_multi.py) python file.

 * We select keys we will use and put them in .env file or keystore folder to hide them from public.